Get

 Summary

 Your cat can be licking their belly for several reasons, including allergies, parasites, anxiety, hormone imbalances, and cancer.
-If you notice your pet grooming more than usual, scheduling an appointment with your vet can confirm or rule out serious health issues so your pet can get the treatment that they need.
+If you notice your pet grooming more than usual, scheduling an appointment with a vet can confirm or rule out serious health issues so your pet can get the treatment that they need.
 If the overgrooming is due to anxiety, increasing interactive play and mental stimulation and providing a safe and comfortable area and plenty of toys can be useful.

 Featured Image Credit: Nils Jacobi, Shutterstock